 You must wear clothing that covers your arms, legs, wrists and ankles to protect you from small spills.
-Long skirts, tights or leggings do not qualify.
+Tights or leggings do not qualify.
 Do not wear clothing with holes in them as they will not protect you from spills.